adityasankranthi/DynamicArrayCollection/README.md

 ### Focus

 #### What is this homework assignment about?
+The assignment is about implementing an interface, implementing a collection class etc.
 ### Gather

 #### What do I know?
 What do I need to know that's new?
+I need to gain knowledge about collection ADT and the use of iterators to implement them in the homework
 ### Brainstorm

 #### What are some ideas for solving this homework assignment?
+following the 'What you need to' do might be a good start, writing well formed would give me an idea of how the data structure/iterator is working

 ### Plan

 #### What will I work on first after I finish this planning part?
+I would work with learning and getting myself familiar with collection ADT.
+Then implement wellformed, then robot class's methods, and then finally with collection ADT.

 *The preceding steps should be completed and committed by the Friday 10pm deadline.*